IBM/Hybrid-Cloud-Applications-and-Services/README.md

 	![try it out](images/try-it-out.png)

 5. Now, go to `https://<Cloud Host:Port>/ibm/api/explorer/` and varify your local server interface can be accessed from public 'Cloud Host' gateway server.
 Remember, 'Cloud Host' is the Secure gateway server information we noted down at the end of [Step 1](#1-create-a-secure-tunnel-to-connect-your-on-premise-enviroment-to-public-cloud), and your default username is **admin** and password is **admin**.

+    Now jump to [step 6](#6-create-an-api-connect-service-in-bluemix) to set up your API Connect.

 # 4. Build sample application to run on Public Cloud and use On-Premise database